pivotal/blog/content/post/failure-is-a-part-of-the-game.md

 date: 2018-03-19T13:16:22Z
 draft: true
 short: |
- Failure is a necessary part of life.
+ Failure is necessary
 title: Failure is a part of the game
 image: /images/pairing.jpg
 ---

-<p style="text-align: center; font-weight: bold">Fail forward!”
+<p style="text-align: center; font-weight: bold">“Fail forward!”
 “Fail fast!”
 “Failure is just a part of the game!”</p>

 Failure was an always-touted anthem I’d heard growing up.
 Failure was _necessary_.
 True grit came from failure.
 Grit was necessary for *success*.
 However, it was not until I experienced failure that those statements began to make sense.
 I began to understand why failure is so closely tied to success, and that you cannot succeed without failure.